Phase 1 - COLLECT

 Phase 3 - SHARE

 The Motherhood Project workshop production will occur in the Summer of 2020 in Eugene, OR.
-Casting for the Eugene workshop is tentatively scheduled to take place in May of 2020.
+Casting for the Eugene workshop is tentatively scheduled to take place in July and August of 2020.
 The cast will include Oregon-based actors and community partners.

 This workshop production will serve as a launch point for The Motherhood Project.
 Arts leaders and artistic directors considering The Motherhood Project for inclusion in their 2021 seasons will be on hand to view the piece and engage with the Moderate Woo creative team.